 If you are a first-time sprouter, I recommend that you start with seeds that germinate easily such as alfalfa, mung beans or radishes.

 Why should I sprout?

 Sprouting nuts, seeds, grains and legumes helps with the following:

-- To make the nuts, seeds, grains and legumes easier to digest
+- making the nuts, seeds, grains and legumes easier to digest

-- To increase the amounts of vitamins, especially B vitamins
+- increasing the amounts of vitamins, especially B vitamins

-- To break down gluten and make its digestion easier
+- breaking down gluten and making its digestion easier

 Plus, sprouted nuts, seeds, grains and legumes are delicious, on top of being incredibly nutritious.
 Personally, I feel they are highly underestimated.

-Sprouts are very easy to grow and have so many benefits, that with such little effort, and little to no cooking required, they’re the ideal food for a busy lifestyle, and absolutely worth growing.
+Sprouts are very easy to grow and have so many benefits.
+Plus with such little effort, and little to no cooking required, they’re the ideal food for a busy lifestyle, and absolutely worth growing.